lynx-json/specification/specifications/properties/labeled-by.md

 ## User Agent Rules

-When finding the label value, the user agent MUST use the [process for finding values](#process-for-finding-values).
+When finding the value identified by the `labledBy` property, the user agent MUST use the [process for finding values](#process-for-finding-values).

 ## User Agent Considerations